hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 praised and Mohammed is called the Rajasulla.
-I have been told that this was written during the reign of Akbar to bring the Hindus and Mohammedans together, and sometimes they got hold of some word, as Allah, or Illa in the Samhitâs, and made an Upanishad on it.
+I have been told that this was written during the reign of Akbar to bring the Hindus and Mohammedans together, and sometimes they got hold of some word, as Allah, or Illa in the Samhitās, and made an Upanishad on it.
 So in this Allopanishad, Mohammed is the Rajasulla, whatever that may mean.
-There are other sectarian Upanishads of the same species, which you find to be entirely modern, and it has been so easy to write them, seeing that this language of the Samhitâ portion of the Vedas is so archaic that there is no grammar to it.
-Years ago I had an idea of studying the grammar of the Vedas, and I began with all earnestness to study Panini and the *Mahâbhâshya*, but to my surprise I found that the best part of the Vedic grammar consists only of exceptions to rules.
+There are other sectarian Upanishads of the same species, which you find to be entirely modern, and it has been so easy to write them, seeing that this language of the Samhitā portion of the Vedas is so archaic that there is no grammar to it.
+Years ago I had an idea of studying the grammar of the Vedas, and I began with all earnestness to study Panini and the *Mahābhāshya*, but to my surprise I found that the best part of the Vedic grammar consists only of exceptions to rules.
 A rule is made, and after that comes a statement to the effect, "This rule will be an exception".
-So you see what an amount of liberty there is for anybody to write anything, the only safeguard being the dictionary of Yâska.
+So you see what an amount of liberty there is for anybody to write anything, the only safeguard being the dictionary of Yāska.
 Still, in this you will find, for the most part, but a large number of synonyms.
 Given all that, how easy it is to write any number of Upanishads you please.
 Just have a little knowledge of Sanskrit, enough